South Korea election results 2025: Who won, who lost, what’s next?

 S Korea’s conservative party picks Kim Moon-soo as presidential candidate

 The 61-year-old Lee is expected to be sworn in on Wednesday, becoming the country’s 14th president after defeating Kim Moon-soo of the conservative People Power Party (PPP).
-The South Korean president has a single five year term, without the possibility of re-election.
+The South Korean president serves a single five-year term without the possibility of re-election.

 The PPP’s Yoon was impeached and removed from office in early April for his martial law debacle.
 The shock move sparked weeks of protests and investigations and made Yoon South Korea’s shortest-serving president.